 Decorated and full of local charm, the town of Cambridge is truly creative and worthy of a Hallmark movie set.
 Their town tree is created from empty crab baskets, and each year they decorate and light the crab basket tree.

 Cambridge is host to one of the largest nighttime parades in Maryland.
-This year’s parade theme is “Fishing You a Merry Christmas.”
+This year’s parade theme is “Crabby Christmas.”
 The Cambridge – Dorchester Christmas Parade will include classic cars, marching bands, horses, floats, and of course, the big guy himself arriving for the holidays.
-The parade is hosted by a small group of community volunteers who love Christmas.
+Volunteers also create a Christmas Train Garden in the old firehouse downtown — the longest continually operating fire department train display in the nation!

 4. Frostburg

 Right out of a storybook, the town of Frostburg in Allegany County becomes a sparkling Christmas winter wonderland each year.
-Hundreds of elves take over downtown Frostburg during their Storybook Holiday event.
+Hundreds of elves take over downtown Frostburg during their Storybook Holiday event, and Jack Frost himself arrives and participates in the community-wide snowball toss.
 This day of winter fun sprinkled with action celebrates children’s literature but is a hoot for adults too.

-The event features a festive breakfast with the elves, letters to Santa, elf Olympics, storybook readings, a cookie contest, and an elves’ secret workshop.
+The event features a festive breakfast with the elves, letters to Santa, elf Olympics with Jack Frost as the emcee, storybook readings, a cookie contest, and an elves’ secret workshop.

 Every Hallmark movie involves an adorable coffee shop, and Frostburg is no exception!
 Stop by specialty coffee shop Clatter Café during the hustle and bustle of the holiday season for a cozy cup of coffee, espresso, or tea.